 Peter Drucker once wrote that time is the scarcest resource and unless it is controlled, nothing else can be managed.
 When you think about it, it’s terrifyingly true – which is probably why there are so many tools on the market created to help you utilize time, whether yours or the ones you are supposed to oversee.
 Our software is one of them.
-So far you may have used WorkPuls to monitor what your employees are doing on their computers during work hours, to manage a remote workforce, or to measure and analyze your people’s overall productivity and time utilization.
+So far you may have used WorkPuls to monitorwhat your employees are doing on their computers during work hours, to use it as a remote employee management software, or to measure and analyze your people’s overall productivity and time utilization.
 Today, we’re introducing our newest feature – Time and Attendance Monitoring.

 This option is supposed to give you an actual insight into your employees’ working hours – their clock in and clock out time, as well as all the breaks they make during the day.
 This is how it works:

 - The first action on a single computer taken after 3 AM is recognized as clock in time.

 - The last action on a single computer taken before 3 AM is granted as clock out time.

 - Everything in between is the time your employee spent at work.

 Why is this better than a traditional card-checking method?
 There are four main reasons and well, they’re all relevant.
 Here’s the list of benefits you will yield with an automated time and attendance tracking solution: